PiotrekEl/fast-teacher/README.md

 After entered correct word is removed from the array.
 If the word is incorrect, it stays.
 Will be back.
 You can entere your words.
 For example: words.js.
+To change the file with your words to another one, rename the file in HomeView.vue (import modules)
 ## Project setup
 ```
 npm install